China internet users call for action against Japan in airspace spat

 “The best method would be to cut off all economic exchanges with Japan.
 Within a year they would collapse,” added “Jilisi hot”.

-China’s Defence Ministry said it monitored the B-52s’ flight, adding that it had the ability to “effectively manage and control” the zone, but made no threat of retaliation.
+China’s Defense Ministry said it monitored the B-52s’ flight, adding that it had the ability to “effectively manage and control” the zone, but made no threat of retaliation.

 Some Weibo users said stronger action was needed.